-Failing to resolve the grievance at Step 2, the Employee 's APEA representative may appeal the grievance in writing to the Human Resources Director within fourteen (14) calendar days from the date the Step 2 response is due.
-Grievances initially filed at Step 3, must be filed within thirty (30) calendar days from the date the Employee should reasonably have become aware of the alleged violation, whichever is later.
+Failing to resolve the grievance at Step 2, the Employee may appeal the grievance in writing to the Human Resources Director.
+Step 3 must be filed by APEA within fourteen (14) calendar days from the date the Step 2 response is due.
+Grievances initially filed at Step 3, must be filed within thirty (30) calendar days from the date of action or the date of discovery, whichever is later.